btactic/zsuitecrm/README.md

 	it is "activated", so previously exported emails won't be tagged.

- After configuring zSugar, you can validate your connection to SuiteCRM by right-clicking the zSugar icon and choosing Force Authentication.
+ After configuring zSuitecrm, you can validate your connection to SuiteCRM by right-clicking the zSuitecrm icon and choosing Force Authentication.

-## Using zSugar
+## Using zSuitecrm
- There are three ways to access zSugar screen:
+ There are three ways to access zSuitecrm screen:

  - Using the Zimlet panel:
-   Just Drag a conversation or email and drop in the zSugar icon.
+   Just Drag a conversation or email and drop in the zSuitecrm icon.

  - Using Toolbar Button:
    Select a conversation or email and click 'Send to SuiteCRM'